 Church creates a ‘mini-me’ outdoor food pantry

 First Presbyterian Church in Springfield, Illinois, has a history of providing social services for the community.
-So having to shut down its traditional food pantry last year as a COVID-19 precaution was tough for members.
+So having to shut down its traditional food pantry in 2020 as a COVID-19 precaution was tough for members.
 “That was really hard because it’s such a significant ministry in our congregation,” said the Rev. Susan Phillips, the church’s pastor.

 “There’s an honor system,” Phillips said about micropantries.
 “Whatever it is you have, you can leave.
 Whatever it is you need, you can take.
 It feels very much like the early church: They give according to what they have, and they receive according to their needs.”